 Illicit discharges are non-stormwater discharges into MS4s, for example from a home’s sanitary wastewater pipe that has been connected to the storm sewer system.
 Detection and elimination of these discharges is one of the six mandatory pollution control measures required of operators of regulated small MS4s by EPA’s Phase II stormwater regulations.

-This manual provides an overview and useful tools to aid operators of regulated small MS4s with compliance.
+The Illicit Discharge Detection and Elimination Manual provides an overview and useful tools to aid operators of regulated small MS4s with compliance.